cobragroup/HORDCOIN/README.md

 The main function is the `maximise_entropy` function.
 It takes as an input the probability distribution and the size of marginal distributions.
 Optional parameter is the method of optimisation, which can have further specified parameters (like number of iterations, etc.).
 The function returns the probability distribution with maximal entropy in the form of type `EMResult`.

 The main function for optimising with entropic constraints is the function `max_ent_fixed_ent`.
 It takes as an input a distribution (not a probability distribution), and using selected method computes and marginal order computes the maximal entropy.
+It can be supplemented with precomputed entropies to speed up the process and to avoid recomputing the entropies.

 Basic usage of the function is the following:
 ```julia